NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/elastic/index.md

 To create the Lambda function:

-1. Install the function: create the Lambda, which will read Cloudflare logs from S3 and import them into your Elastic cluster.
+1. Install the function: create the Lambda, which will read Khulnasoft logs from S3 and import them into your Elastic cluster.

 2. Log in to your AWS console and navigate to the Lambda section.
 Create a new function, using the Java 8 runtime and give it a name such as _cloudflare-elastic-logs_.